 Open Until Filled Yes

-The Obstetrics & Gynecology Research Network has an opening for a Research Assistant/Analyst to work our weekday overnight shift and to be part of our on-call team.
+The Obstetrics & Gynecology Research Network has an opening for a Research Assistant/Analyst to work the weekend overnight shift and to be part of our on-call team.
 This individual will provide support for research projects ranging from internal chart reviews to large, industry and federally funded studies.
 This individual will work closely with our investigators, study coordinators, clinic and research teams to carry out protocols in various areas of women’s and newborn’s health.

 This position is considered Category I: Mandatory and required on campus or health care facilities to support on-site operations.
 Employees hired into this category will be required to be physically located at the Ob/Gyn Research site if they are healthy and without COVID -19 symptoms.

 • Learn study protocols; assess for clarity and subject safety